Ready to know more about San Diego?

 Ask questions

 I’m betting you’re not a farmer (though, if you are, skip this section).
-If not, it’s completely acceptable that you may not know what that speckled vegetable is that everyone seems to love or know which obscure fruits are in season.
+If not, it’s completely acceptable that you may not know what that speckled vegetable is or be aware of which obscure fruits are in season.
 Luckily, one of the best parts about farmers markets is that you can usually try most products before you commit and chat with the vendors to learn more about what they’re selling.
-Consider spending time at their booth building a connection with them, who knows, you might make a friend or get a great recipe recommendation
+Consider spending time at their booth building a connection with them.
+Who knows?
+You might make a friend or get a great recipe recommendation

 BYO(R)B: Bring your own reusable bag